Skip Navigation Links www.nws.noaa.gov

 Abstracts

-NOAA's 33rd Climate Diagnostics and Prediction Workshop (CDPW) will be held jointly with a US CLIVAR Drought Workshop in Lincoln, NE, on 20-24 October 2008.
+NOAA's 33rd Climate Diagnostics and Prediction Workshop/CLIVAR Drought Workshop (CDPW) will be held in Lincoln, NE, on 20-24 October 2008.
 The workshop will be hosted by the National Drought Mitigation Center, University of Nebraska, Lincoln; and co-sponsored by the Climate Prediction Center (CPC) of the National Centers for Environmental Prediction / NOAA and the U.S. Climate Variability and Predictability (US CLIVAR) Program.
+The AMS is a cooperating sponsor.

 The Workshop will feature focused oral sessions with a mix of invited and submitted presentations, thematic poster sessions (including an evening reception), and a drought Town Hall discussion.
 The majority of contributed papers will be presented in poster sessions.
 The primary focus areas for the workshop will include: